firasAltayeb/mini-flutter-projects/README.md

 ## Quiz App

-This project is a simple quiz game where users have to answer 48 questions to win.
+Is a simple quiz game where users have to answer 48 questions to win.
 Users get four attempts (represented by hearts).
 Answering a question correctly or incorrectly plays a corresponding audio clip.
 This project incorporates state management with Riverpod and the audioplayers packages.

 <table>
   <tr>